TheJimmyBlaze/TheJimmyBlaze.github.io/index.md

 - 3 years of expience as a full stack developer.
 - Designed, developed, and brought to production various products.
 - Developed frameworks for cross network communication between enterprise applications.
-- Publichsed several open-source modules on GitHub.
+- Published several open-source modules on GitHub.

 ## Education
 **University of Waikato, Hamilton, NZ**